mrocklin/mrocklin.github.io/_sources/engineering/stability-bias.md.txt

 Stability does have inherent value though.
 Being the project that existing users can rely on long-term is useful.
-My sense is that most project should start off with a strong bias towards dynamism and having broad impact, and then should eventually crystallize and become more stable, and then should eventually die.
+My sense is that most project should start off with a strong bias towards dynamism and having broad impact, especially when the current user count is far smaller than the potential user count.
+And then, as the project becomes more adopted, it should crystallize and become more stable.

-If your project is young and has captured only a small fraction of the possible userbase then I think that stability bias is not an optimal strategy.
+If your project is young and has captured only a small fraction of the possible userbase then I think that one should embrace dynamism and rapid evolution over stability.
+This will, over time, improve overall user satisfaction.